-Professor Menell has organized more than 60 intellectual property education programs for the Federal Judicial Center, including an annual multi-day program on “Intellectual Property in the Digital Age” since 1998.
+Professor Menell has organized more than 60 intellectual property education programs for the Federal Judicial Center, including an annual multi-day program on “Intellectual Property in the Digital Age” since 1998, and a webinar series.
 He is the lead author of the Patent Case Management Judicial Guide, a 1200 page treatise now in its third edition, published by the Federal Judicial Center for federal judges.
 Professor Menell has advised the U.S. Congress, federal agencies, state Attorneys General, and major technology and entertainment companies on a wide range of intellectual property and antitrust matters.
 Congress adopted Professor Menell’s proposal to immunize whistleblowers from trade secret liability in the Defend Trade Secret Act of 2016, 18 U.S.C. § 1833.
 See Peter S. Menell, Tailoring a Public Policy Exception to Trade Secret Protection, 105 California Law Review 1 (2017); Peter S. Menell, The Defend Trade Secrets Act Whistleblower Immunity Provision: A Legislative History, 1 Univ.
 Missouri Business, Entrepreneurship & Tax Review 397 (2017).
 Professor Menell has authored numerous amicus briefs on intellectual property issues.
 Professor Menell is a Member of the American Law Institute and serves as an Adviser to the Copyright Restatement Project.

 Throughout his career, Professor Menell has spearheaded efforts to address important public policy challenges through consensus-building projects.
 Most recently, he confronted controversies over patent eligibility and patent damages.
 See Final Report of the Berkeley Center for Law & Technology Section 101 Workshop: Addressing Patent Eligibility Challenges, Berkeley Technology Law Journal (forthcoming 2018) (with Jeffrey A. Lefstin and David O. Taylor); Final Report of the Berkeley Center for Law & Technology Patent Damages Workshop, 25 Texas Intellectual Property Law Journal 115 (2017) (with Stuart Graham, Carl Shapiro, and Timothy Simcoe).

 In 2016, Professor Menell founded Clause 8 Publishing to promote creation and dissemination of the highest quality and most up-to-date educational resources at fair prices.
-In its first five years, Clause 8 has saved law students approximately $5 million (80-90% reduction depending on the format) compared to years when these books were published by a traditional publisher.
+In its first six years, Clause 8 has saved law students approximately $6 million (80-90% reduction depending on the format) compared to years when these books were published by a traditional publisher.

 Many of Professor Menell’s publications can be accessed